 No matter where you’re going, check to make sure you’re up to date on all routine vaccines: measles-mumps-rubella, diphtheria-tetanus-pertussis, chickenpox, polio, hep B, and the annual flu vaccine.

-Most travelers should get vaccines for hep A and typhoid.
+Many travelers should get vaccines for hep A and typhoid.
 And many other vaccines are given based on your travel destination.
 For instance, if you're going to certain parts of Africa and South America, you must get vaccinated against yellow fever.

-But if you're going to countries like Canada, Japan, Australia, New Zealand, and Europe, you probably won’t need any extra vaccines.
+But if you're going to countries like Canada, Japan, Australia, New Zealand, and western Europe, you probably won’t need any extra vaccines.

 If you plan to travel to a part of the world where malaria is a possibility, your doctor will give you medicine to help prevent that.
 It’s not a vaccine, but you'll need it for protection.
 Use all of your anti-malaria prescription, including the pills you take when you come back home.